What is Urodynamic testing?

 A simple observation might entail:

-- recording the length of time it takes a person to produce a urinary stream
+- recording how long it takes for a person to produce a urinary stream

 - noting the volume of urine produced

-- recording the ability or inability to stop the urine flow in midstream
+- recording the ability to stop the urine flow in midstream

 Imaging equipment that takes pictures of the bladder filling and emptying, pressure monitors that record the pressures inside the bladder, and sensors that record muscle and nerve activity are all used for taking more precise measurements.